utnet-org/utility-readonly/docs/architecture/how/meta-tx.md

 A relayer may choose to offer their service for free but that's not going to be financially viable long-term.
-But they could easily have the user pay using other means, outside of Near blockchain.
-And with some tricks, it can even be paid using fungible tokens on Near.
+But they could easily have the user pay using other means, outside of unc blockchain.
+And with some tricks, it can even be paid using fungible tokens on unc.

 In the example visualized above, the payment is done using $FT.
 Together with the transfer to John, Alice also adds an action to pay 0.1 $FT to the relayer.